ethteck/splat/docs/Configuration.md

 `16`

-### emit_subalign
+### subalign_override

-Controls whether the `SUBALIGN` directive can be emitted in generated linker scripts.
-Enabled by default.
+Overrides the `SUBALIGN` value for all segments. `null` by default.

 This parameter was added as a way to override standard behavior with multiple yamls.
-The base project yaml may need to use subalign for matching purposes, but shiftable builds might not want such a linker script.
+The base project yaml may need to use subalign for matching purposes, but shiftable builds might need a different subalign value.

 ### auto_link_sections